.J Layzell & Sons was founded in 1895 by Jeremiah Layzell. He set up partnership with George Woodland and together they built Horton Church.

 Jeremiah Wesley retired in 1980 and Peter continued to run the firm on his own in 1981.

 In 1930 Jeremiah worked with his sons Francis and Wesley, on both farm buildings, making / repairing wagons and

-December 26th1962 to March 1963, the UK had one of its coldest winters since 1947 and during this time new workshops for the firm were built and remain today.
+Between December 26th 1962 and March 1963, the UK had one of its coldest winters since 1947 and during this time new workshops for the firm were built and remain today.